Uyadav207/frameit/README.md

 # What is this?

-Help you getting perfect shadow for the non-designer and adds to beautiful image padding .
+Get perfect shadow for the non-designer and adds to beautiful image's padding .

 # Installation

 `npm i frameit --save`

-Using in your code
+Use in your code

 ```bash
 import {frameit} from frameit